Noncommutative Orlicz spaces over W*-algebras: Introduction

 \section{Introduction}

-Construction of standard representation by Connes, Araki and Haagerup and its further canonical refinement by Kosaki allows to assign a canonical $L_2(\N)$ space to every $W^*$-algebra $\N$, without any choice of a weight on $\N$ involved.
-This leads to a question: is it possible to develop the theory of noncommutative integration and $L_p(\N)$ spaces for arbitrary $W^*$-algebras $\N$ along the lines of analogy between Hilbert--Schmidt space as a member $\mathfrak{G}_2(\H)$ of the family of von Neumann--Schatten $\mathfrak{G}_p(\H)$ spaces and a Hilbert $L_2(\X,\mho(\X),\tmu)$ space as a member of a family of Riesz--Radon $L_p(\X,\mho(\X),\tmu)$ spaces?
-Falcone and Takesaki \cite{Falcone:Takesaki:2001} answered this question in the affirmative by an explicit construction, showing that to any $W^*$-algebra $\N$ there is a corresponding noncommutative $L_p(\N)$ space, and, furthermore, this assignment is functorial.
+The construction of a standard representation by Connes, Araki and Haagerup and its further canonical refinement by Kosaki allows one to assign a canonical $L_2(\N)$ space to every W$^*$-algebra $\N$, without any choice of a weight on $\N$ involved.
+This leads to a question: is it possible to develop the theory of noncommutative integration and $L_p(\N)$ spaces for arbitrary W$^*$-algebras $\N$, analogously to consideration of the Hilbert--Schmidt space as a member $\mathfrak{G}_2(\H)$ of the family of von Neumann--Schatten spaces $\mathfrak{G}_p(\H)$, and consideration of a Hilbert space $L_2(\X,\mho(\X),\tmu)$ as a member of a family of Riesz--Radon--Dunford spaces $L_p(\X,\mho(\X),\tmu)$?
+Falcone and Takesaki \cite{Falcone:Takesaki:2001} answered this question in the affirmative by an explicit construction, showing that to any W$^*$-algebra $\N$ there is a corresponding noncommutative $L_p(\N)$ space, and furthermore, this assignment is functorial.

-In this paper we extend their result by constructing a canonical family of noncommutative Orlicz spaces $L_\Orlicz(\N)$ that is associated to every $W^*$-algebra $\N$ for any choice of an Orlicz function $\Orlicz$.
-This association is functorial: every $*$-isomorphism of $W^*$-algebras induces a corresponding isometric isomorphism of noncommutative Orlicz spaces.
+In this paper we extend their result by constructing a family of noncommutative Orlicz spaces $L_\Orlicz(\core)$ that is associated to every W$^*$-algebra $\N$ for any choice of an Orlicz function $\Orlicz$.
+The key aspect of this construction is its functoriality: every $*$-isomorphism of W$^*$-algebras induces a corresponding isometric isomorphism of noncommutative Orlicz spaces.
 We also infer basic properties of these spaces.
-Further study of these spaces will be carried in another paper.
-Section \ref{wstar.section} contains a brief introduction to main notions of theory of $W^*$-algebras and integration over semi-finite $W^*$-algebras.
-Section \ref{ft.section} provides an overview of the Falcone--Takesaki integration theory over arbitrary $W^*$-algebras.
-The discussion of commutative and noncommutative Orlicz spaces together with our construction is contained in Section \ref{orlicz.section}.
-In Section \ref{functoriality.section} we show that our construction of noncommutative Orlicz spaces is functorial.
-For an extended discussion of all notions related to $W^*$-algebras and noncommutative integration we refer to \cite{Kostecki:2013} as a recent overview (close to the spirit of \cite{Sakai:1971}) which has precisely the same notation and terminology as we use here, as well as to \cite{Stratila:1981,Takesaki:2003} as standard references.
+These spaces, under a choice of any faithful normal semi-finite weight $\psi$ on $\N$, are isometrically isomorphic to Kunze's \cite{Kunze:1990} noncommutative Orlicz spaces $L_\Orlicz(\N\rtimes_{\sigma^\psi}\RR)$, which is induced by a weight-dependent unitary isomorphism $\core\iso\N\rtimes_{\sigma^\psi}\RR$.
+Hence, $L_\Orlicz(\core)$ are not \textit{the} canonical noncommutative Orlicz spaces over $\N$, similarly as $L_p(\X\times\RR,\mho(\X\times\RR),\tmu)$ is not the canonical $L_p$ space over a corresponding boolean algebra.
+Yet, we hope that our method of approaching the problem, based on the functorial properties of the Falcone--Takesaki noncommutative flow of weights, can be further extended using the ideas in \cite{Labuschagne:2013}.